Jupemon/video-requester/README.md

 2. This generates a new account on the database and signs you in.

 3. Click on the link to create a stripe payout account.
-Creating it allows you to receive processed payments from your fans.
+Creating it allows you to receive payouts through stripe.

 4. Set a price for custom video requests.
 This is the amount needed to pay in order to leave a custom video request.